 We take the discretization parameters as $\Delta t=0.01,$ $N_x=96,$ and $N_v=48$ in the domain $[0.0025,0.5]\times[-5,5]$.
 The parameter set for the European call option is taken from~\cite{Burkovska15} with strong negative correlation $\rho=-0.9.$

-The relative price and Frobenious errors between the FOM and ROM solutions decay monotonically in Fig. \ref{fig:european1} for the POD modes, whereas they reach plateaus and decrease more slowly for the DMD modes.
-This results from the non-orthogonality of the DMD modes as also observed in \cite{Alla16}.
+The relative price and Frobenious errors between the FOM and ROM solutions decay monotonically in \figurename~\ref{fig:european1} for the POD modes, whereas they reach plateaus and decrease more slowly for the DMD modes.

-In Fig. \ref{fig:european2} the ROM-FOM errors are plotted at the almost same accuracy level for different POD and DMD modes.
-As expected the POD requires less number of modes than the both DMD algorithms.
+In \figurename~\ref{fig:european2} the ROM-FOM errors are plotted at the almost same accuracy level for different POD and DMD modes.
+As expected the POD requires fewer modes than both DMD algorithms.
 As can be seen, in the neighborhood of $x=0$ (i.e $S=K$) and at the boundaries relatively large errors are observed.
-One of the main reason for this is the initial function $(Ke^x-K)^{+}$ has a discontinuity in its first derivative at $x=0.$ Hence, we may conclude that the reduced order models could not resolve the full order European call option pricing problem for the at-the-money options.
+One of the main reasons for this is the initial function $(Ke^x-K)^{+}$ has a discontinuity in its first derivative at $x=0.$ Hence, we may conclude that the reduced-order models could not resolve the full order European call option pricing problem for the at-the-money options.

-The performance of the DMD over POD is clearly seen in Table \ref{tab:european}.
-The speed-up factors of both DMD algorithms increases more rapidly than of the POD with increasing number modes.
-This is due to the fact that the DMD produces equation free solutions, whereas for the POD, for increasing number of modes larger reduced order Galerkin projected ordinary differential equations have to be solved.
+The performance of the DMD over POD is clearly seen in Figure \ref{fig:speed}.
+The speed-up factors of both DMD algorithms increase more rapidly than of the POD with an increasing number of modes.
+This is due to the fact that the DMD produces equation-free solutions, whereas for the POD, for an increasing number of modes larger reduced-order Galerkin projected ordinary differential equations have to be solved.